mothbrained/mothbrained/README.md

 all of the above will be on my profile upon completion

 ### (dont) contact me
-i dont have any public forms of contact avaliable right now. although, if you *really* wanted to, im sure you could figure out how.
+i dont have any public forms of contact avaliable right now. although, if you *really* wanted to, im sure you could figure out how